AustinTSchaffer/DailyProgrammer/README.md

 but the beta crashed, so I was unable to complete all five.
 Most of the solutions are currently undocumented, but may be at a later date.
 Some of the solutions have postmortems, to evaluate how bad my speed-code was.

+The directory labelled "CodeWars" contains challenges that were completed on CodeWars.com.